Onyfans/kccloot/README.md

-# Karazhan Chess Club Raid Tracker
+# Karazhan Chess Club Loot Tracker

-These programs control the KCC raid tracker database.

-## kccloot

-A CLI interface for the loot tracker database

-## webview

-Provides a webview of the `kcc.raiders` table
+This program creates a web-based display of the KCC Loot Tracker Database

 [The webview can be found here](https://fputs.com/guild/raiddb)